LSC-UBA/OpenEP/Readme.md

 - "A Three-Dimensional In Vitro Tumor Platform for Modeling Therapeutic Irreversible Electroporation".
 Authors: C. B. Arena, C. S. Szot, P. A. Garcia, M. N. Rylander and R. V. Davalos.
 2012.
 - "Three-dimensional Finite-element Analysis of Joule Heating in Electrochemotherapy and in vivo Gene Electrotransfer".
 Authors: Igor Lacković, Ratko Magjarević and Damijan Miklavčič.
 2009.

+# Installation instructions

+To install OpenEP in Ubuntu 20.04 LTS follow the next steps:

+1. Download OpenEP code from [here](https://github.com/LSC-UBA/OpenEP/archive/master.zip "OpenEP code"), and uncompress the zip file.
+2. Download and install Paraview following the instructions in [here](https://www.paraview.org/download/ "Paraview").

 # How to setup your experiment

-This code can be adapted to your specific in-silico experiment modifiyng the configuration file par.h.
+This code can be adapted to your specific in-silico experiment modifiyng the configuration file ```OpenEP/src/par.h```.
 Different illustrative examples can be found at the cases folder.
 Example of the parameters in par.h:

 Electrodes:
   - electrode_length: 0.007